quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Protected Packets {#packet-protected}

-Packets that are protected with 0-RTT keys are sent with long headers; all packets protected with 1-RTT keys are sent with short headers.
+All QUIC packets are protected.
+Packets that are protected with the static handshake keys or the 0-RTT keys are sent with long headers; all packets protected with 1-RTT keys are sent with short headers.
 The different packet types explicitly indicate the encryption level and therefore the keys that are used to remove packet protection.

 Packets protected with 0-RTT keys use a type value of 0x7C.
 The connection ID fields for a 0-RTT packet MUST match the values used in the Initial packet